launchdarkly/go-server-sdk/.github/ISSUE_TEMPLATE/bug_report--ldotel.md

 For instance, Go 1.22.

 **OS/platform**
-For instance, Ubuntu 16.04, Windows 10, or Android 4.0.3.
-If your code is running in a browser, please also include the browser type and version.
+For instance, Ubuntu 16.04, or Windows 10.

 **Additional context**
 Add any other context about the problem here.